malone00edu/project_2/README.md

 **Escape Sequence**

 Escape sequence allows you to treat commands as regular tokens. if you run the code echo hello>world the program will think that > is a command and redirects it to the output world.
-If you do echo hello\>world, it will treat the > as a regular token, or part of the string.
+If you do echo hello\\>world, it will treat the > as a regular token, or part of the string.
 The output will be hello>world.

-A switch case is use to handle escape characters such as whitespace, pipes, redirects, if '\' is detected before these character, the escaped character willb be moved to the current position and the rest of the token is shifted to the left to remove the backslash using memmove().
+In the read_command function, a switch case is use to handle escape characters such as whitespace, pipes, redirects, if '\' is detected before these character, the escaped character will be moved to the current position and the rest of the token is shifted to the left to remove the backslash using memmove().

 **Home**

 Home extension  takes you back to the user's home directory when you 'cd with no arugments.

 The builtin_cd function checks if a directory argument is given.
 If yes, chdir() is used to change directory.
 If no argument is given, it gets the value of the HOME environment variable and change the directory back to the user's home dir. getenv() is used to retrieve the value of an environment variable - the user's home directory.
-If the directory does not exist, the function prints an error message.'Sprintf' used to concatenate the home environment variable and the rest of the directory string, from the second character if it starts with a ~.
+It prints an error message, if the directory does not exist.'Sprintf' used to concatenate the home environment variable and the rest of the directory string, from the second character if it starts with a '~'.

 **Directory Wilcards** <br>
 Glob library allows the usage of wildcards such as: <br>
-ls *.c - listing all the .c files in the directory <br>
+ls \*.c - listing all the .c files in the directory <br>
-ls foo*bar - list file that starts with foo and ends with bar.
+ls foo\*bar - list file that starts with foo and ends with bar.

 <hr>